debesh-biswas/CS506_Project/README.md

 5. **Model Training and Evaluation**
    Open `Data_Modelling.ipynb` and run all cells.
-   This trains multiple models (Logistic Regression, Random Forest, XGBoost) and outputs performance metrics and plots.
+   This trains Random Forest and outputs performance metrics and plots.

 ---